mk-fg/reliable-discord-client-irc-daemon/README.rst

 Limitations
 -----------

-- Won't /q or ping on new direct/private messages in any way yet, but will probably implement that at some point.

 - Mentions for users/channels/roles and such in messages coming from IRC are not parsed or translated to discord tags in any way, all text is sent as-is.